Darvish shines as Chicago Cubs beat Pittsburgh Pirates 6-3 - WHIZ News

-Darvish (1-1) allowed two hits, struck out seven and walked one, bouncing back nicely after he struggled in his first start last weekend against Milwaukee.
-The Cubs are counting on the Japanese right-hander to help anchor their rotation after he finished strong last year.
+Darvish allowed two hits, struck out seven and walked one, bouncing back nicely after he struggled in his first start last weekend against Milwaukee.
+The Cubs are counting on the Japanese right-hander to help anchor their rotation after he finished strong in 2019.

+While Darvish (1-1) appeared to be moving in the right direction, Kimbrel worked a shaky ninth in a non-save situation.
+Josh Bell and Colin Moran homered for Pittsburgh before Kimbrel retired three in a row to end the game.

+Kimbrel also had a tough time in his first season with the Cubs, and then walked four in his first appearance this year on Monday.

+“Still trying to find that breaking ball it looks like a little bit,” manager David Ross said.
+“He’s still working on some stuff, definitely.
+Not where he wants to be yet.”

+Pittsburgh’s lineup continued to struggle after it lost 3-0 to Milwaukee on Wednesday night.
+It began the day with a major league-low .171 team batting average.

+The Pirates got five of their seven hits in the last two innings.

 Chicago also got a solo home run from Jason Kipnis in its fourth win in five games.
-It was the first homer of the season for the veteran second baseman, a suburban Chicago native who agreed to a minor league deal with the Cubs in February.

-Pittsburgh’s lineup continued to struggled after it lost 3-0 to Milwaukee on Wednesday night.
-The Pirates began the day with a major league-low .171 team batting average.

-Jarrod Dyson singled in Gregory Polanco in the eighth for Pittsburgh’s first run.
-The Pirates had runners on the corners with two out, but Kevin Newman lined to right to end the inning.

-Chicago responded with two in the bottom half on Anthony Rizzo’s bases-loaded single, and closer Craig Kimbrel worked a shaky ninth in a non-save situation.
-Josh Bell and Colin Moran homered for Pittsburgh before Kimbrel retired three in a row to end the game.
+He connected in the fourth, sending a drive to the empty bleachers in right.

 With two out and the bases loaded, Heyward lined a 0-2 pitch from Turley into right to drive in Kris Bryant and Kyle Schwarber for a 4-0 lead.